Ball State vs. Northern Illinois NCAA Football Odds, Plays and Insights | November 10, 2021

 Over/Under Insights

-- Ball State and its opponents have combined for 62.5 points just twice this season.
+- Ball State and its opponents have combined for 62.5 points only two times this season.

+- Northern Illinois' games have gone over 62.5 points in four of nine chances this season.

-- The combined points per game average of the two teams, 56.9, is 5.6 points fewer than Wednesday's over/under.
+- The two teams combine to average 56.9 points per game, 5.6 less than the over/under in this contest.

-- These two squads combine to allow 61.4 points per game, 1.1 fewer than this contest's over/under.
+- The 61.4 combined points per game that these two squads have allowed this season are 1.1 fewer than the 62.5 over/under in this contest.

 - The Cardinals and their opponents score an average of 54.9 points per game, 7.6 fewer than Wednesday's total.